Acceleration of Gravity is one of the most used physical constants - known from

-Velocity and Distance Traveled of a Free Falling Object
+Velocity and Distance Traveled by a Free Falling Object

-The velocity of a freefall object can be expressed as:
+The velocity for a free falling object after some time can be calculated as:

-The distance traveled by a free falling object can be expressed as:
+The distance traveled by a free falling object after some time can be expressed as:

 The velocity and distance traveled by a free falling object: